huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 2: You will receive an email from the [no-reply@uwazi.io](mailto:no-reply@uwazi.io) account.
 Follow the instructions.

-- If you cannot find this recovery email, please check if it has been filtered into your ‘’Spam’’ folder.
+- If you cannot find this recovery email, please check if it has been filtered into your Spam folder.

 - To reinforce your account’s security, we recommend that you use unique and long passwords (a-Z, 0-9, &%).